What is Brighton Energy Co-operative?

 Can I hold shares on behalf of children?

-Shareholders must be at least 16 years old.
-You have the option of holding shares on behalf of someone who is under 16, which is set out in the application form.
+Yes – you have the option of holding shares on behalf of someone who is under 16, which is set out in the application form.

 What is Brighton Energy Co-operative’s revenue from the feed-in-tariff be spent on?